 - $50,000 for injury to two or more

 - $25,000 for any property damage from the accident

 Keep in mind that these are just the minimum requirements.
-You can certainly purchase more coverage to protect you, your passengers, and property.
+You can certainly purchase more coverage to protect yourself, your passengers, and your property.

 Owned vs. Leased Cars: Is There a Difference?